flyinglimao/zkenc/docs/docs/getting-started/zkenc-cli.md

 This command combines encap and AES encryption into a single step:

-1. Generates witness-encrypted key from public inputs
+1. Generates witness-encrypted key from public inputs (using .sym file for correct input mapping)
 2. Encrypts message with AES-256-GCM
 3. Creates combined ciphertext with format: `[flag][witnessLen][witnessCT][publicLen][publicInput][encryptedMsg]`